kpumwong/kpumwong-ness.github.io/_posts/2015-02-06-mapping-with-regex.md

 'brands_1050':'Tapern',
 ```

-Now we can use this dictionary to map the brand codes in the column names:
+Now I can use this dictionary to map the brand codes in the column names:

 ```python
 df_map.columns = pd.Series(df_map.columns.tolist()).replace({'{':'', '}':'','Brands':'brands', '.slice':''}, regex=True).replace(mapping_dict, regex=True)
 ```

-And here we map all the brand codes in the values of the columns:
+And here I map all the brand codes in the values of the columns:

 ```python
 for col in df_map.columns: